katherineyuu/CS201_Project0/README.md

 ## Analysis

 Answer all the questions here.
+As outlined in [this document](docs/details.md) you'll submit a PDF with your answers to Gradescope.

+1. Look at the `.equals` method in `Person201.java`.
+How many instance variables are used to determine if two `Person201` objects are equal?
+2. You're asked to write a method `sameName` with this method signature `public boolean sameName(Person201 other)`.
+This method should return `true` if and only if the `Person201` object has the same name as this `Person201` object (on which the method is called.)
+Write the method and submit it as the answer to this question.
+3. Look at the code in `Person201Utilities` and the methods `readFile`, `readEncryptedfile`, and `readURL`.
+Explain in a few sentences the similarities and differences in these methods.
+In your answer reference the private method `readFromScanner`.
+4. The online data for this project read via URL is encrypted.
+In a few sentences, why is it reasonable to have the online data encrypted?
+5. Read the abstract and the first three sections of the paper [found here](https://courses.cs.duke.edu/current/compsci201/papers/android-ios-east.pdf)[^1] Write a few sentences in which you react to this paper.
-**You must submit data using [this form](https://forms.office.com/r/wSdMU6NrKE).** You don't have to use your real name, though you can.
+6. You must submit data using [this form](https://forms.office.com/r/wSdMU6NrKE).** You don't have to use your real name, though you can** .
 Ideally you'll use a latitude, longitude that's relevant to you, e.g., where you grew up, went to high school, or anything.
 You'll need to use the data from this file *after submitting and grading* as a final check on your program.

-Questions here.
+In your analysis file, include the data you submitted via this form.

+[^1] Liu, Haoyu, Douglas J. Leith, and Paul Patras.
+"Android OS Privacy Under the Loupe--A Tale from the East." arXiv preprint arXiv:2302.01890 (2023)

 ## Grading